 -is thin and flexible and controls the movement of materials into and out of a cell -is similar to a soap bubble

 -gives support to a plant so it can grow tall -keeps the vacuole from bursting the cell -is made of cellulose

 -this organelle contains the material to trap sunlight to make food for the plant cell -this organelle has a double membrane

 -they are made up of DNA and pass traits or characteristics of the cell on to new cells -is made up of long threadlike strands that become rod-like during cell division

 -using enzymes, lysosomes break down large food molecules into smaller ones -is very small and is more numerous in animal cells -dissolves the tail on a tadpole -plays a role in cell death

 -is a round sphere found in the nucleus which plays a role in the manufacture of ribosomes

--is called the "brain" of the cell because it controls all cell activities -when I am full I help keep the plant from tipping over
+-is called the "brain" of the cell because it controls all cell activities -is an organelle with a double membrane -is the largest organelle in animals

+-takes up most of the space in a plant cell -the storage center for a cell -when I am full I help keep the plant from tipping over

--observed living organisms in water and called these living things animalcules -the cell is the basic unit of life
+-observed living organisms in water and called these living things animalcules -was the first person to see bacteria

 -all living things are made of cells -the cell is the basic unit of life -all cells come from pre-existing cells

 -Why don't cells just keep getting bigger as the organism grows?